rpm-software-management/dnf5/doc/about.rst

 =====

 DNF5 is a command-line package manager that automates the process of installing, upgrading, configuring, and removing computer programs in a consistent manner.
-It supports RPM packages, modulemd modules, and comps groups & environments.
+It supports RPM packages@IF WITH_MODULEMD@, modulemd modules,@ENDIF@ and comps groups & environments.

 As part of the DNF5 stack, libdnf5 is the package management library.
 It was originally written to support the `DNF <https://github.com/rpm-software-management/dnf/>`_,